+The clawback provision entitled the insurance companies to recall any payment previously paid to the Group or to set off against any future payment.
+During the year ended June 30, 2018 and 2019, there were revenue amounted HKD 0.07 million and HKD 0.3 million subject to clawback.
 The Group evaluates and updates its estimates of the clawback provision of each contract at each reporting date, based on historical experiences and various other assumptions that the Group believes to be reasonable under the circumstances and concludes that the occurrence of clawback from insurance companies is considered remote.